coleychi/amuseme/test_stuff/notestoself.md

 -- css in user's profile (user/show.ejs)... buttons at top. do something about the prompts display -- css in user's profile edit (center the form)... maybe the delete button should go here?
 -- edit pages (prompts and users) need a back button (prompt clickable... takes back to actual prompt, user name clickable, takes back to profile)
+-- style the notice box on prompt show page better... is there a way to reference the post?